koogunmo/nessa/README.md

 	S01E02E03
 	1x02
 	1x02-03

 It also supports episode spans of any size.
 For example, it would handle a file that contains Episodes 1 through 12, although it's unlikely that such a file would ever be released.

+Optionally, the Season name may have subtitle:

+	Season 01: Subtitle/Episode 02
+	Season 01 - Subtitle/Episode 02

 Any episodes which are similar to: